2013–14 FK Austria Wien season: Matchdays 19–27

 Austria Wien faced Admira Wacker Mödling on matchday 19 on 7 December.
 The match ended in a 2–2 draw.
 Roman Kienast and Christian Ramsebner scored for Austria Wien.
 René Schicker scored two goals for Admira.
 Austria Wien finished the matchday in fourth place.
 Austria Wien faced Red Bull Salzburg on matchday 20 on 17 December.
 Red Bull Salzburg won 4–0 with goals from André Ramalho, Valon Berisha, Alan, and Sadio Mané.
 This was Austria Wien's third loss of the season against Red Bull Salzburg after losing 5–1 and 2–1 earlier in the season.
 Austria Wien finished the matchday in fourth place.
 Austria Wien finished December with matchday 21 against SV Ried on 18 December.
 The match ended in a 1–1 draw.
 Kaja Rogulj scored for Austria Wien and René Gartler scored for Ried.
 Austria Wien finished December in fourth place.
 Austria Wien returned to training on 7 January.
 David de Paula, Ola Kamara, and Thomas Salamon join Austria Wien during mid–season training.
 Rubin Okotie left on loan during mid–winter training.
 Tomáš Šimkovič, Marin Leovac and Dare Vršič were sold during mid-winter training.
-Austria Wien faced Rapid Wien on matchday 22 on 9 February, the 308th Wiener Derby.
+Austria Wien faced Rapid Wien on matchday 22 on 9 February, the 308th Vienna derby.
 Rapid Wien won 3–1.
 David de Paula scored for Austria Wien.
 Rapid Wien's goals came from an own goal from Kaja Rogulj along with goals from Marcel Sabitzer and Mario Sonnleitner.
 This is Austria Wien's first lost at Gerhard Hanappi Stadium since 14 March 2010.
 Austria Wien finished the matchday in fifth place.

 Austria Wien faced Wiener Neustadt on Matchday 23 on 15 February.
 The match ended in a 1–1 draw.
 Thomas Salamon scored for Austria Wien and Stefan Rakowitz scored for Wiener Neustadt.
 Austria Wien finished the match in fifth place.
 The following day, Nenad Bjelica was sacked as head coach along with assistant coach Rene Poms.
 Herbert Gager took over until the end of the season.
 He was head coach of the reserve team until that time.
 Andreas Ogris took over as reserve team coach until the end of the season until the end of the season.
 Austria Wien faced Wolfsberger AC on matchday 24 on 22 February.
 The match ended in a 0–0 draw.
 Austria Wien finished the matchday in fifth place.
 Austria Wien faced Wacker Innsbruck on matchday 25 on 1 March.
 Austria Wien won 2–1.
 Tomáš Jun (2 goals) scored for Austria Wien and Júnior Felício Marques scored for Wacker Innsbruck.
 Austria Wien finished the matchday in third place.
 Austria Wien faced SV Grödig on matchday 26 on 8 March.
 Austria Wien won 2–0 with goals from Philipp Hosiner and Alexander Gorgon.